Forge Bible Bot

 4 Test it — Type !jesussaid in your Twitch chat.
 You should hear the words of Jesus read aloud through your headphones, and the audio will also go out to your stream.

 💡 Note: The Browser source may not appear in the Audio Mixer until TTS audio plays for the first time.
 This is normal — once the first !jesussaid fires, it will show up.
-In OBS 32.1, sources with no active audio are hidden from the mixer by default.
+In OBS 32.1 (and similarly in Streamlabs / Meld), sources with no active audio are hidden from the mixer by default.

 Dashboard Overview